wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

   sitespeedio/graphite
 ~~~

-Your Graphite instance will be behind Basic Auth (*guest/guest*), if your server is public you should change that by generating your own .httpwd file.
+Your Graphite instance will be behind Basic Auth (*guest/guest*), if your server is public you should change that by generating your own .htpasswd file.
 You can do that with [apache2-utils](http://httpd.apache.org/docs/2.2/programs/htpasswd.html).
 You run it like this:

 ~~~
 sudo apt-get install apache2-utils